-Action Deliverable Timeline Responsibility 9.
-Recognise and celebrate Aboriginal • Recognise and celebrate all significant dates of the Aboriginal Dec 2019 Senior Aboriginal and and Torres Strait Islander culture, Torres Strait Islander calendar and participate and support local Torres Strait Islander organisations that hold cultural events in the towns Museum sites histories and achievements Advisor Site and Regional are located.
+Action Deliverable Timeline Responsibility · Recognise and celebrate all significant dates of the Aboriginal Dec 2019 Snr Aboriginal and Torres 9.
+Recognise and celebrate Aboriginal and Torres Strait Islander culture, Strait Islander Advisor Torres Strait Islander calendar and participates and supports histories and achievements local organisations that hold cultural events in the towns our Site and Regional sites are located.
 Managers